ddimaria/wmcp/wmcp-362/README.md

 Capital gains appear on **Schedule D** of the tax return.
 The **capital-loss carryover** is used to offset capital gains in future years (like for roth conversions).  **Capital-gain distributions** from investments (e.g. mutual funds) are passed along to shareholders.

 Converting ordinary income to capital gains is a primary tax planning strategy for high income clients.
 One techique is recieving compensation in the form of equity, stock options, and restricted stock.
 Another strategy is to hold onto assets for at least a year.
-A client can also convert intereset income to qualified dividends, which are taxed at lower rates.
+A client can also convert interest income to qualified dividends, which are taxed at lower rates.

 Qualified dividends are paid out as earnings are taxed as ordinary income, but are taxed as capital gains.